discoli-workshop/2023/index.md

 title: 2nd DISCOLI Workshop on DIStributed COLlective Intelligence (DISCOLI 2023)
 ---

-The **2nd DISCOLI workshop on DIStributed COLlective Intelligence** is co-located with the [19th International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS 2023)](https://dcoss.org/) that will take place in Coral Bay, Pafos, Cyprus in June 19-21, 2023.
+The **2nd DISCOLI workshop on DIStributed COLlective Intelligence** is co-located with the [19th International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT 2023)](https://dcoss.org/) that will take place in Coral Bay, Pafos, Cyprus in June 19-21, 2023.

 ## Call for Papers <!-- ([pdf](assets/cfp-discoli-2023.pdf)/[txt](assets/cfp-discoli-2023.txt)) -->